NanoNanoDesigns/NanoNanoDesigns/README.md

 - 👋 Hi, I’m @NanoNanoDesigns
-- 👀 I’m interested in full stack development with a clear preference for front-end, but interests can be flexible!
+- 👀 I’m interested in full stack development.
+Currently doing solo projects.
+Future plans include machine learning and database management.
-- 🌱 I’m currently studying React and introduction to computer repair.
+- 🌱 I’m currently studying databases and back-end technologies.
 - 💞️ I’m looking to collaborate on freelance projects of almost any sort.
 I have a background in education and am interested in integrating this skill.
-- 📫 How to reach me: nibrahim1986@gmail.com
+- 📫 How to reach me: nanoborealis@gmail.com

 <!---
 NanoNanoDesigns/NanoNanoDesigns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.